 One drawback of this approach is the potential for endotoxin toxicity and adverse side effects.

-Another problem is that many of the UPEC’s surface antigens are mimics of the host’s own surface cell markers.
-These identify the cells as ‘self’ to the immune system, so they create a poor immunological response … you do not want to start making antibodies against yourself!
+Another problem is that many of the UPEC’s surface antigens are mimics of the host’s surface cell markers.
+These identify the cells as ‘self’ to the immune system, so they create a weak immunological response, you do not want to start making antibodies against yourself!

 Dating back to the 1980’s there have so far been five standardized whole-cell/cell lysate-based vaccines that have been tried for UTI, but with limited success …